 Course marking is excellent, and you’ll be supported by some of the best volunteers on a race course anywhere.
 We hire professional medical for all aid stations for those occasional skinned knees and such.
 Our 2021 runners will receive top quality Miwok logo gear, including men’s and women’s rabbit race shirts, a super-cool trucker hat, ultra-specific goodie bag items, and a custom Miwok finisher’s medal.

 The Miwok 100K has focused on sustainability for over a decade, and is an industry leader in recycling, food composting, and waste minimization.
 Leftover food is donated to a local shelter.

 Since 2008, we have donated to local organizations that help disadvantaged and hungry children, including The Edible Schoolyard Project and EatLearnPlay.org, providing food and support to kids in the Bay Area.
 We also donate to Pinkathon/Breast Cancer Research Foundation, and other local groups.

-We have runners from around the world, and many walks of life, working with coaches and groups, including Coach Lisa Felder, the RIDC, NBMA, BGR, and BMR, to further enhance diversity and inclusion at the Miwok 100K.
+We have runners from around the world, and many walks of life, working with coaches and groups, including Coach Lisa Felder, BGR, and RIDC, to further enhance diversity and inclusion at the Miwok 100K.